Origin and Fact About Indian Rugs & Carpets

 2. What are Indian rugs called?

-Indian rugs are known by various synonymous names for their difference in design and origin.
+Indian rugs are known by various synonymous names for their design and origin differences.
 They are also sometimes known as oriental Indian rugs.
 Persian motifs are frequently imitated.
 Indian cashmere carpets, for example, are becoming increasingly popular since they are knotted from high-quality natural silk and are significantly less expensive than Persian silk carpets.
-Indian knotting incorporates certain Chinese motifs.
+Indian knotting incorporates specific Chinese motifs.
 The Indian Gabbeh, for example, is based on the design of Iran's well-known Gabbeh rugs.
-Even though carpet production in India has leveled off in recent years, Agra and Amritsar are still well-known centers for carpet knotting in the country's north.
+Even though carpet production in India has levelled off in recent years, Agra and Amritsar are still well-known centres for carpet knotting in the country's north.

 3. How are Indian rugs knotted?